JakobBie/Portfolio-DAM/README.md

 Some of the data we used haven't been able to be uploaded to GitHub.
 The links to all of our data can be found in the relevant data-folders.

-Tobias Trøster - Tobiastroster@outlook.dk
+Tobias Trøster: Tobiastroster@outlook.dk -
-Adrian Lüneborg - Adrian.luneborg@gmail.com
+Adrian Lüneborg: Adrian.luneborg@gmail.com -
-Jakob Bie Andersen - Jako7647klarup@gmail.com
+Jakob Bie Andersen: Jako7647klarup@gmail.com